Olivia de Havilland, Oscar-winning actress, dies at 104

 She signed a five-year contract with the studio and went on to make “Captain Blood,” “Dodge City” and other films with Flynn, a hopeless womanizer even by Hollywood standards.

 “Oh, Errol had such magnetism!
-There was nobody who did what he did better than he did,” said de Havilland, whose bond with the dashing actor remained, she would insist, improbably platonic.
-As she once explained, “We were lovers together so often on the screen that people could not accept that nothing had happened between us.”
+There was nobody who did what he did better than he did,” said de Havilland, whose bond with the dashing actor remained, she would insist, platonic.

-She did date Howard Hughes and James Stewart and had an intense affair in the early ’40s with director John Huston.
-Their relationship led to conflict with Davis, her co-star for the Huston-directed “In This Our Life”; Davis would complain that de Havilland, a supporting actress in the film, was getting more flattering time on camera.

-De Havilland allegedly never got along with Fontaine, a feud magnified by the 1941 Oscar race that placed her against her sister for best actress honors.
-Fontaine was nominated for the Hitchcock thriller “Suspicion” while de Havilland was cited for “Hold Back the Dawn," a drama co-written by Billy Wilder and starring de Havilland as a school teacher wooed by the unscrupulous Charles Boyer.

-Catherine Zeta-Jones played de Havilland in the 2017 FX miniseries about Davis and Joan Crawford, but de Havilland objected to being portrayed as a gossip and sued FX.
-The case was dismissed.

-Despite her chronic stage fright, she did summer stock in Westport, Connecticut, and Easthampton, New York.
-Moviemaking, she said, produced a different kind of anxiety: “The first day of making a film I feel, `Why did I ever get mixed up in this profession?
-I have no talent; this time they’ll find out.’”

-She is survived by her daughter, Gisele Galante Chulack, her son-in-law Andrew Chulack and her niece Deborah Dozier Potter.
+She is survived by her daughter, Gisele Galante Chulack, her son-in-law and her niece.

 Italie reported from New York.
-AP Paris correspondent John Leicester in Paris and former AP Writer Dolores Barclay in New York contributed to this report.
+Former AP Writer Dolores Barclay in New York contributed to this report.